qpsolvers/qpbenchmark/README.md

 - **Success rate:** percentage of problems a solver is able to solve on a given test set.
 - **Computation time:** time a solver takes to solve a given problem.
+- **Optimality conditions:** we evaluate all three [optimality conditions](https://scaron.info/blog/optimality-conditions-and-numerical-tolerances-in-qp-solvers.html):
     - **Primal residual:** maximum error on equality and inequality constraints at the returned solution.
     - **Dual residual:** maximum error on the dual feasibility condition at the returned solution.
     - **Duality gap:** value of the duality gap at the returned solution.
 - **Cost error:** difference between the solution cost and the known optimal cost.

-If you are wondering about the meaning of residuals or the duality gap, check out for instance [Optimality conditions and numerical tolerances in QP solvers](https://scaron.info/blog/optimality-conditions-and-numerical-tolerances-in-qp-solvers.html).

 ### Shifted geometric mean